 The Best Offense is a Good Defense

 The best way to handle rodents is to prevent them altogether – and because they’re sneaky, it’s important to be diligent in your preventative measures.
 Once they’re inside, discovering the problem could come too late as they often come into the open while you’re sleeping at night and are hide-and-seek champions during the day.
-Luckily, there are a few things you can do before they become a problem, and even if they are inside, our Western Exterminator Pest Specialists are the expert seekers you need to end the game for good.
+Luckily, there are a few things you can do before they become a problem, and even if they are inside, our Western Exterminator Pest Technicians are the expert seekers you need to end the game for good.

 The most important aspects to consider when rodent-proofing your home are cutting off access points and reducing the appeal.